microsoft/semantic-kernel/samples/apps/copilot-chat-app/README.md

 As of [PR #499](https://github.com/microsoft/semantic-kernel/pull/499), CopilotChat now focuses support on chat completion models, such as `gpt-3.5-*` and `gpt-4-*`
 See [OpenAI's model compatiblity](https://platform.openai.com/docs/models/model-endpoint-compatibility) for the complete list of current models supporting chat completions.

+### 4. Issues upgrading from prior repos
+As of [PR #499](https://github.com/microsoft/semantic-kernel/pull/499), VS Code users may need to clear their repo and re-clone it to clear all VS Code Cache before restarting Copilot Chat

 ## Additional resources